jovanbulck/sgx-step/README.md

 untrusted attacker host process, where the attack scenario and instance size are configured via the corresponding environment variables.
-The same command also runs the resulting binary non-interactively (to ensure deterministic timer intervals), and finally calls and attack-specific post-processing Python script to parse the resulting enclave instruction pointer benchmark results.
+The same command also runs the resulting binary non-interactively (to ensure deterministic timer intervals), and finally calls an attack-specific post-processing Python script to parse the resulting enclave instruction pointer benchmark results.
 The Python scripts require the address of the benchmark instruction to be filled in (can be easily retrieved with `objdump -D encl.so` after compilation).